 Carry On Posting As Normal

 This is probably the most important piece of advice.
-If you decide that you’re going to start selling products through your blog and make all of your posts into ads for those products, you’re just going to lose readers.
-People come to your blog in the first place because they like your posts, buying products is a bonus.
-It’s important that you don’t lose sight of that and you continue posting as you always have and include the occasional product promotion within that.
+If you decide that you’re going to start selling products through your blog, you can’t turn all of your posts into ads for those products.
+You’ll lose readers in the blink of an eye.
+People come to your blog in the first place because they like your content.
+Buying products from you is just a bonus.
+It’s important that you don’t lose sight of that and you continue posting as you always have.
+Find ways to include the occasional product promotion within your normal content structure.